Botanical name: Trifolium repens

 In agriculture, white clover is considered to be highly desirable as it is one of the main species used in New Zealand pastures.
 It provides high quality feed for animals, it fixes nitrogen because it is a legume, and it is tolerant of grazing and trampling.
 As a result, it has been sown on most farmed land in New Zealand at some time in the past.
-Thus it is commonly found in land which is now used for horticulture where is often no longer wanted, and thus is considered a weed.
-It is commonly found in turf where its white flowers attract bees and result in bee-stings for people walking across lawns in bare-feet.
+Thus it is commonly found in land which it is now used for horticulture where is often no longer wanted, and thus is considered a weed.
+It is commonly found in turf where its white flowers attract bees and result in bee-stings for people walking across lawns in bare feet.
 It can be competitive against many crop plants.
 It is reasonably tolerant of glyphosate and paraquat, so soon builds up in areas where these herbicides are commonly used.

 As with other clover species, white clover has leaves which are composed of three leaflets.
 It is distinguished from most other legumes because of its stolon system and its white flowers which are clusters of many florets.
 White clover leaves have no hairs (unlike red clover and subterranean clover) and often have white markings on them.
 Suckling clover is also often found in lawns and is not hairy either.
 But its leaves tend to be much smaller and it has small flower-heads composed of yellow florets.
 Strawberry clover can be difficult to differentiate from white clover in those parts of the country where this grows (mainly alkaline soils), as it has no hairs, has stolons and has flower-heads much the same size as white clover.
 The leaflet shape of strawberry clover is not quite as wide as those for white clover when comparing length with width, and following flowering, strawberry clover forms a creamy bladder-like seed-head not dissimilar to strawberry fruits (hence its name), which doesn’t happen with white clover.